exploratory-io/book/import/aurora.md

 Create a connection following [this instruction](connection.html).

+* Whether the connection is SSL or not is automatically detected.

 ## 3. Open Aurora Import dialog

 Click '+' button next to 'Data Frames' and select 'Import Database Data'.